Anticipates Clement Greenberg's

 Offers dissenting views against growing tendency among artists to produce political art, shrouded in Cold War propaganda; stresses importance of individuality.

-At the height of his fame, Pollock abandons "drip method".
+Sales of his work increase, but at the height of his fame, Pollock abandons the "drip method" in 1950.

 Pollock's Life Interview